isubasinghe/pipekit/starting-with-argo.md

 ```

 #### Running the UI
-To run and use the Argo UI you may run the following command:
+To run and use the Argo Workflows UI you may run the following command:
 ```bash
 make start API=true UI=true
 ```